Show / Hide Table of Contents

 • Function: F1-F24

-Must start with an uppercase character.
-Only the first 3 characters are significant; others can be any ASCII letters.
-For example, can be "Back", "Bac", "Backspace" or "BACK", but not "back" or "Ba" or "Back5".
+A key name must start with an uppercase character.
+Other characters - any case.
+Only the first 3 characters are significant.
+For example, for "Back" you can also use "Bac", "Backspace" or "BACK".

 Alias: AltGr=RAlt, Menu=Apps, PageDown=PgDn, PD=PgDn, PageUp=PgUp, PU=PgUp, PrintScreen=PrtSc, PS=PrtSc, BS=Back, PB=Pause, CL=CapsLock, NL=NumLock, SL=ScrollLock, HM=Home.